thegreatfrontenders/thegreatfrontenders.github.io/README.md

 - What edge cases did you need to handle?
 - How does your method compare to the native one?
 - What do you now better understand about how JavaScript handles iteration and callbacks?

+# Stories:

+- as a user I can see information about my favorite one piece characters
+- as a user I can play a game to guess the devil fruit of a random character
+- as a user I can .....